saullocastro/tudaesasII/README.md

 Ae4-ASM-511

-This Python module can be used by the students to assist them in the assignments.
+This Python module can be used by the students to assist in the course assignments.

 Documentation
 -------------